stephan227/gatsby-firebase-authentication/README.md

 ## Prerequisites
 [Firebase] (https://github.com/firebase/firebase-js-sdk) version 5.5.3

-NodeJS.
-The currently supported NodeJS versions for this firebase versions are 8.0.0 or greater, but smaller than 10.0.0.
+The currently supported NodeJS versions for this firebase versions is greater than 8.0.0 and less than 10.0.0.

 Configured firebase Account with client ID.